thetomcraig/total-immersion-podcast/README.md

     <img src="https://github.com/thetomcraig/total-immersion-podcast/blob/master/cover_updated.jpg" width="450" align="middle">
 </p>

-Total Immersion is weekly a podcast in which we immerse ourselves in subcultures, proving we know nothing about anything.
+> Immersing ourselves in subcultures, proving we know nothing about anything.

 Join us every Wednesday morning as we immerse ourselves in the worlds of Freemasons, Botanists, Flat Earth Theorists and more!